This Site Uses Affiliate Links

 I don't write posts – including reviews and comparisons of plugins — to generate revenue.
 Every opinion is my own, driven by my use and experience.
 That said, some of the links that point to marketplaces and/or plugins that are for sale are what you'd call an "affiliate link."
 These links route traffic while also tracking that it's me sending the vendor the traffic.
 In return for sending them the traffic, if you buy the plugin, I may make a small amount of money for what you've purchased.

-Every post I write costs me between $50 – 300.
-Additionally, if it’s a comparison post, it will cost me the cost of all those plugins.
-People don’t give me plugins to review for free.
+Every post I write costs me between $50-$300.
+If it's a comparison post, I have to add the cost of the plugins.
+People don't give me plugins to review for free.
 I buy them.
 So the total cost of a comparison post could be upwards of $700.

 So let’s be super clear — I never write a post because I hope I’ll make a killing with affiliate links.